 Max adapted for the stage The Screwtape Letters, C.S.
 Lewis Onstage: The Most Reluctant Convert, The Great Divorce, Genesis and Mark’s Gospel.
-His recent writing and producing credits include Martin Luther on Trial, which premiered in New York in December.
+His recent writing and producing credits include Martin Luther on Trial.

-As an actor, he created the roles of Screwtape in New York, on national tour and this fall in London; C.S.
-Lewis in The Most Reluctant Convert on national tour and opening in New York in February 2017; Mark in Mark’s Gospel; and Storyteller in Genesis.
+As an actor, he created the roles of Screwtape in New York, on national tour and in London; C.S.
+Lewis in The Most Reluctant Convert on national tour and in an extended 15-week run in New York; Mark in Mark’s Gospel; and Storyteller in Genesis.
 Max received the Jeff Award—Chicago theatre’s highest honor—for his performance of Mark’s Gospel.